Pehon1/CommunityInsurance/readme.md

 ### Immediate

 - [x] Unit Tests (ongoing)
+- [ ] Implement timestamps instead of using block number
 - [ ] Documentation
 - [ ] Time as member before a claim event can be triggered for this member
 - [ ] Web3 frontend